 James the Just

-James the Just (A.D. ?-62) was an early Christian who was described in scripture as a close relative of Jesus Christ.
-He was the first Bishop of Jerusalem, and one of his letters, known as the Epistle of James, became part of the Holy Bible.
+Saint James the Just (A.D. ?-62) was an early Christian and close relative of Jesus Christ.
+He was the first Bishop of Jerusalem and his Epistle of James is part of the Holy Bible.

 As it is, you boast in your arrogance.
 All such boasting is evil.
 Whoever knows what is right to do and fails to do it, for him it is sin.